toorin-lab/BurstVision/README.md

 - **Duration of heavy flows**: Displays the CDF of the duration of heavy flows.
 - **Duration of bursty flows**: Plots the CDF of the duration of bursty flows.
 - **Number of concurrent bursty flows at each microburst**: Visualizes the CDF of the number of concurrent bursty flows during each burst.

+## Code Architecture
+For a detailed explanation of the software architecture, please refer to the [software_architecture.md](software_architecture.md) document.

 ## Contributing
 Contributions are welcome.
 Please fork the repository and submit a pull request with your changes.